Decentralized LTL Enforcement: Preliminary Notions

 To measure the differences between two events, we use a distance function that returns the number of atomic propositions with different value between them. \begin{definition}[Distance between events] Let $\sigma, \sigma'' \in \Sigma$.
-Function \distance $: \Sigma \times \Sigma \times 2^{AP} \rightarrow \mathbb{N}$ is defined as follows: $ \distance(\sigma, \sigma'', AP) = \#\{AP \cap (\sigma \cap \overline{\sigma''} \cup \overline{\sigma} \cap \sigma'')\} $. \end{definition} Note that we cannot directly use the Hamming Distance because the events are not represented as strings composed of the atomic propositions or their negations, instead an atomic proposition that is equal to $\bot$ is not included in the set. \paragraph{Linear-time temporal logic on finite traces.} The specification of the expected behaviour of the system is formalized using Linear-time Temporal Logic (\LTL) \cite{Pnueli;1977} over the (global) set of atomic propositions $\mathit{AP}$.
-We refer to the set of syntactically correct \LTL\ formulas over $\mathit{AP}$ as \LTL.
-We assume the reader familiar with \LTL\ and its operators (Globally (\Globally), Eventually (\Eventually), ...).
+Function \distance $: \Sigma \times \Sigma \times 2^{\AP} \rightarrow \mathbb{N}$ is defined as follows: $ \distance(\sigma, \sigma'', AP) = \#\{AP \cap (\sigma \cap \overline{\sigma''} \cup \overline{\sigma} \cap \sigma'')\} $, where the complementary events are taken w.r.t. $\AP$. \end{definition} Note that we cannot directly use the Hamming Distance because the events are not represented as strings composed of the atomic propositions or their negations.
+Instead, an atomic proposition with value $\bot$ is not included in the set. \paragraph{Linear-time temporal logic on finite traces.} The specification of the expected system behavior is formalized using Linear-time Temporal Logic (\LTL) \cite{Pnueli;1977} over the (global) set of atomic propositions $\AP$.
+We refer to the set of syntactically correct LTL formulas over $\mathit{AP}$ as \LTL.
+We assume the reader is familiar with LTL and its operators (Globally (\Globally), Eventually (\Eventually), strong Until (\Until), \ldots).
 We denote by $\vDash$ the usual semantic relation between traces and formulas.
 We say that two formulas $\varphi_1$ and $\varphi_2$ are semantically equivalent if for any $w \in \Sigma^\infty$, $w \vDash \varphi_1$ iff $w \vDash \varphi_2$ and we denote this by $\varphi_1 \equiv \varphi_2$.
-In this paper, we use a finite-trace semantics (from~\cite{Bauer:2011:RVL:2000799.2000800}).
+In this paper, we use a finite-trace semantics (from~\cite{BauerLS11}).
 A finite trace $u$ evaluates to $\top$ (resp. $\bot$) for $\varphi$ if all its infinite extensions satisfy (resp. do not satisfy) $\varphi$.
 We denote this by $u \in good(\varphi)$ (resp. $u \in bad(\varphi)$).
 In monitoring and evaluating formulas, we will need to refer to the atomic propositions that have not been evaluated yet in a formula: $\apFormula(\varphi) \subseteq AP$ is the set of free atomic propositions occurring on $\varphi$.

 \paragraph{Normal forms.} To use the definition of literals, monomials and normal form with Linear-time temporal logic, we extend them to cover temporal operators: A \emph{literal} is an atomic proposition or the negation of an atomic proposition.
 A \emph{monomial} is a conjunction of literals and/or of temporal operators applied to any formulas.
 A formula is in \emph{normal form} if it only contains the operators $\vee, \wedge$ and $\neg$ and/or temporal operators (\Next, \Globally, \Eventually, \Until, \Release) and if negations that are not below a temporal operators are only applied to atomic propositions.
 Finally, a formula is in \emph{disjunctive normal form (DNF)} if it is a disjunction of monomials.
 We say that a formula is in \emph{temporal disjunctive normal form (TDNF)} if it is in DNF and each monomial is of the form $\varphi_1 \wedge \Next \varphi_2$ where $\varphi_1$ only contains propositional logic operators (i.e. it represents a condition on the present).